marcw/validator/README.md

 ## SMS Message Validation.

-Validate that a value fits in 1 SMS message.
+Validate that a value fits in one (or more) SMS message.

 ## HTMLColor validator